How to identify opportunities for intelligent automation with Process Mining

-By monitoring data from SCADA, IoT and maintenance systems, manufacturers can begin to predict when machinery will likely need repairs or replacement.
-They can build a more accurate picture of the actual costs of maintenance while keeping storage of spare parts to a minimum.
+By monitoring data from SCADA, IoT, and maintenance systems, manufacturers can begin to predict when machinery will likely need repairs or replacement.
+They can build a more accurate picture of the actual costs of maintenance while keeping the storage of spare parts to a minimum.

 Track deliveries in real-time

 Every manufacturer is valued by their ability to deliver on time and to promise.
 So, Process Intelligence enables manufacturers to monitor goods at every stage, from shipment to delivery, and keep customers in the loop on progress.
 On top of that, they can derive insights that enable them to introduce more efficient processes in the future.

 What are the Benefits of Deploying Process Mining and Task Mining?

 Blue Prism Process Intelligence powered by ABBYY enables manufacturers to easily discover, understand and manage business process execution more effectively.

 It does this with end-to-end process visualization, customer journey visibility, intelligent document processing, greater efficiency, compliance risk management, continuous improvement, and cost reduction.